Fantasyland Magic Kingdom

 This page may contain compensated affiliate links.
 Please read the Disclaimer for more information

-Fantasyland is centred on Cinderella’s castle, and is home to many of the young children’s favourite rides including Dumbo and It’s a Small World.
-Disney are currently undertaking a major expansion of Fantasyland to create a New Fantasyland, nearly double the size.
-Some rides have been closed and others relocated.
+Fantasyland in Magic Kingdom is centered on Cinderella’s castle and is home to many of the young children’s favorite rides including Dumbo and It’s a Small World.
+Disney has undertaken a major expansion of Fantasyland to create a New Fantasyland, nearly double the size.
+Some rides have been closed and others have been relocated.

 Because of the large number of children friendly (and in the most part slow loading) rides Fantasyland tends to get very busy

 A fairy tale castle that has become one of Disney’s trademarks, it is often decorated for various anniversary events such as the 25th anniversary of the Walt Disney World Resort.
-Within the castle is Cinderella’s Royal Table where you can dine and see Cinderella herself.
+In the castle, Cinderella’s Royal Table is where you can dine and see Cinderella herself.

 Mad Tea Party

-In Alice in Wonderland’s Mad Tea Party is a waltzer type ride where you sit inside a giant tea cup and control the speed at which it tilts and spins around by turning a wheel in the centre of the cup.
-I hate to admit it but this innocuous looking ride actually makes me feel sick; give me a roller coaster any day!
+Alice in Wonderland’s Mad Tea Party is a waltzer-type ride where you sit inside a giant tea cup and control the speed at which it tilts and spins around by turning a wheel in the center of the cup.
+I hate to admit it but this innocuous-looking ride makes me feel sick; give me a roller coaster any day!

 Like the other non-continuous loading rides in Fantasyland, queues can be long as it takes time to load and unload.